-Pokemon GO Servers Go Down For Hours Before Coming Back Up
+‘Pokemon GO’ Servers Go Down For Hours Before Coming Back Up

-Millions of people around the world were unable to login to Pokemon GO for a few hours earlier today after an unknown issue caused the game servers to crash.
+Millions of people around the world were unable to log in to Pokemon GO for a few hours earlier today after an unknown issue caused the game servers to crash.
 The issue was confirmed to be a widespread outage that was experienced by players from across the globe, Slashgear reports.
 The fact that its servers were down was also acknowledged by the developers of the game.
-The even took to Twitter to announce the downtime.
-The Twitter post was made 6 hours ago in which the developers said;
+They even took to Twitter six hours ago to announce the downtime.

-“We are currently experiencing server issues.
-We are working on a fix & will provide an update when resolved.
-Thank you for your patience.”

 We are currently experiencing server issues.
 We are working on a fix & will provide an update when resolved.
 Thank you for your patience.